The Role of Educators in Public Health Emergencies

 Teachers and other educators play an important role in public health emergencies.
 They can be a source of comfort and reassurance.
 They can help students and parents know what to do to stay safer and healthy during natural disasters, disease outbreaks, and other types of public health emergencies.

-Please join CDC’s EPIC Team, Children’s Preparedness Unit, and Division of State and Local Readiness on Wednesday, July 25, 2018, at 1 p.m.
-ET for this discussion on the valuable communication role of educators during public health emergencies.
+Please review the recorded webinar hosted by CDC’s EPIC Team, the Children’s Preparedness Unit, and the Division of State and Local Readiness to engage in the discussion on the valuable communication role of educators during PH emergencies.

 Webinar participants and viewers will accomplish the following: